elpidiaskardia/travel-connect/README.md

 # Travel Connect Application

 ## Overview
 This project is a solution to a full-stack technical test.
 In the test statement, there was a mention of consuming an API that returns flight data "https://recruiting-api.....es/api/flights".
-However, this API was down at the time of the test, so the 'flight serve' API was created in order to complete the test.
+However, this API was down at the time of the test, so the 'Flight Service' API was created in order to complete the test.

 ### 1. Flight Service (Built with .NET 6)